Abandoned Home Freezes Over After Burst Water Pipes

 Canadian House Turns into "Ice Castle" Amid Minus 16°C Cold Wave

-Recently, Canadian media outlets such as CTV News reported on the interior of a townhouse in Trois-Rivi?res, Quebec, that had frozen over.
-The released footage shows thick ice covering the walls, ceiling, furniture, and appliances throughout the home.
+Recently, Canadian media outlets such as CTV News released footage of the interior of a townhouse in Trois-Rivi?res, Quebec, frozen solid.
+The video revealed thick layers of ice covering the walls, ceiling, furniture, and appliances throughout the home.

-The affected property is a townhouse with three units.
-Only one unit was covered in ice, while the other two units reportedly remained unaffected.
-The situation was discovered during a routine building inspection when a neighboring unit was being visited.
+The affected property is a townhouse consisting of three units.
+Only one unit was covered in ice, while the other two were reportedly unaffected.
+The situation was discovered during routine building management when a staff member visited a neighboring unit.

-He expressed concern, saying, "With the recent rise in the cost of living, some tenants try to save on electricity bills by turning off the heat when they leave the house."
-However, he pointed out that failing to maintain at least minimal heating during winter can lead to severe damage from burst pipes.
+He expressed regret, stating, "With the recent rise in living costs, some tenants try to save on electricity bills by turning off the heating when they leave home."
+However, he pointed out that failing to maintain at least minimal heating during winter can lead to serious damage from burst pipes.

-The tenant in question reportedly had not paid rent for several months while leaving the home unoccupied and was officially evicted on January 5.
-Naud remarked, "This is the first time I have encountered such an extreme situation."
+The tenant in question reportedly had not paid rent and had been absent from the property for several months, and was officially evicted on January 5.
+Naud added, "This is the first time I have experienced such an extreme situation."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.